Fedozie/glasp-documentation/README.md

 If you want to delete the highlighted articles, you can delete by clicking ``Delete Page`` accessible through three dots at the top right.

+## How to use Glasp
+1. After you have installed the Glasp extension in your browser.
+Click on the extensions icon in your browser and add **Glasp: Social Web Highlighter** to the extensions on the tool bar by clicking on the pin icon beside it.
+This action is going to activate the extenison.

+2. Open a webpage which contains the text you would like to highlight and annotate.
+Highlight the text and then a popup showing colours and some icons pops up.
+Pick your colour of choice.

+3. After highlighting, click on the highlighted text to bring up the popup again.
+To annotate, click on the pen-in-hand icon and this action opens the Glasp extension sidebar with the option to add a note.
+With that, you can go on to add your note.
+You can also go on to leave a comment about the page.

+4. To create a Quoteshot, click on the quote icon on the popup.
+Clicking on the icon brings up another popup which previews the quoteshot with customizable features.
+You can toggle the backgrounds, choose between **Square** or **Landscape** for orientation, click on the download icon to download as an image and you can click on the facebook or twitter icon to share on those platforms.

+5. To add a tag to the highlighted text, click on the tag icon on the popup or on the sidebar.
+After, which you can input any tags of you choice.
+Tags are usually a word which would help with searching through for quotes with similar scope.

+6. You can toggle the visibility of the sidebar by clicking on the glasp icon on the toolbar and you can choose to enable or disable glasp for use on a particular domain by clicking on the toggle at the bottom of the sidebar.

 ## Navigating Glasp

+## Contexts in which Glasp can be used

 ## Glasp for Developers